My approach in a nutshell

 • My expertise is particularly valuable for people who are ready to release patterns of binary thinking, stuckness, emotional avoidance, overwhelm, and the weight of shame or guilt.
 I support clients in gently unraveling rigid inner narratives and making space for nuance, self-compassion, and emotional depth.
 My work is also well-suited for those who are seeking to create healthier boundaries, cultivate more balance in their lives, prioritize self-care, and gain a deeper, more integrated understanding of themselves.
 Together, we work toward greater emotional flexibility, resilience, distress tolerance, and mindfulness.

-• I have the most experience working with children, adolescents, and young adults who are navigating neurodivergency, trauma, abuse, feelings of not belonging, the foster care system, systemic oppression, instability, shame, depression, anxiety, OCD, ODD, and impulsive control disorders.
+• I have the most experience working with children, adolescents, and young adults who are navigating neurodivergency, trauma, abuse, LGBTQ+ identities, feelings of not belonging, the foster care system, systemic oppression, instability, shame, depression, anxiety, OCD, ODD, and impulsive control disorders.

 Top Areas of Care